OWASP/wstg/document/2_Introduction/2_Introduction.md

 ### Deriving Security Test Requirements Through Use and Misuse Cases

 A prerequisite to describing the application functionality is to understand what the application is supposed to do and how.
-This can be done by describing *use cases*.
+This can be done by describing use cases.
 Use cases, in the graphical form as is commonly used in software engineering, show the interactions of actors and their relations.
 They help to identify the actors in the application, their relationships, the intended sequence of actions for each scenario, alternative actions, special requirements, preconditions, and post-conditions.

-Similar to use cases, [*misuse and abuse cases*](https://folk.uio.no/nik/2001/21-sindre.pdf) describe unintended and malicious use scenarios of the application.
+Similar to use cases, [misuse and abuse cases](https://folk.uio.no/nik/2001/21-sindre.pdf) describe unintended and malicious use scenarios of the application.
 These misuse cases provide a way to describe scenarios of how an attacker could misuse and abuse the application.
 By going through the individual steps in a use scenario and thinking about how it can be maliciously exploited, potential flaws or aspects of the application that are not well defined can be discovered.
 The key is to describe all possible or, at least, the most critical use and misuse scenarios.

 Misuse scenarios allow the analysis of the application from the attacker's point of view and contribute to identifying potential vulnerabilities and the countermeasures that need to be implemented to mitigate the impact caused by the potential exposure to such vulnerabilities.
 Given all of the use and abuse cases, it is important to analyze them to determine which are the most critical and need to be documented in security requirements.
 The identification of the most critical misuse and abuse cases drives the documentation of security requirements and the necessary controls where security risks should be mitigated.